padreygeneve/ExpertDrGeo/README.md

-last update 24 2 2025

-The file 'Myexpert.pck.st' is working with CUIS DrGeo-windows-24.06a-beta.
-You can download CUIS DrGeo-windows-24.06a-beta. at: https://github.com/Dynamic-Book/drgeo

-The folder 'expertInstall' is obsolete. contains 3 files to install the expert system in the old 23.12a beta (code revision 1.661)  image. no more updated
+new update 26 07 202

 This expert system is an extension of DrGeo.
 It contains rules to make deductions from DrGeo figures.
 It is used with the DrGeo script editor, adding a submenu "Expert" to the figure menu for a user-friendly experience, but can also be used with script commands.
 Different sets of rules allow it to be used for applications other than geometry; one set of rules allows it to handle problems on resistance circuits in electricity and to handle circuits drawn with DrGeo.

-It is possible to address any subject by creating your own rules.
+It is possible to pas process any subject by creating your own rules.
 In the context of a computer science course, it helps illustrate the logical pathway of AI, as opposed to the neuro-mimetic approach.
 It can also be considered a simplification of Prolog, in the same way that Logo is a simplification of LISP.

 !!!
 Experimental version: the package works for: The tutorial, interactive use, the first chapters of Geometry and Expert System, not all predicates are verified !!!